Anvisa releases the sale of Covid-19 self-tests; companies will have to apply for product registration | coronavirus

 - QUESTIONS ABOUT AUTOTESTS: How it works?
 Where to buy?
-Are prices known?
+How much?

 - Anvisa released the sale of self-tests, but companies need to apply for registration before selling them in pharmacies or healthcare establishments;